Margaret Mead hitting the books

 Really?
 Did she just say that?
 I was struck by the break with convention at the time.
 My parents had been married for over 25 years and, although we knew a lot of couples who had split-up, still more husbands and wives seemed outwardly happy with their choice of partners.
 They had held fast to their marriage covenant, or so we believed.

 Mead was saying that society should consider a more legalistic approach to love, fidelity and matrimony.
 In many faith traditions, monogamy is the preferred rule for marriage.
 Her thesis was that marriage is a “terminable institution.”
-Are love and marriage like that nasty nettle, the relationship itch that festers after 7 years, only to long to disappear?
+Are love and marriage like that nasty nettle, the relationship itch that festers after 7 years, only to disappear?
 If it itches up to and during that seventh year, is that a sign to make a legal change?
 What a radical thought at the time!

 Dr. Mead in New Guinea